gmodstore/gmodstore-api-docs/source/includes/_resource_types.md

 }
 ```

-The `AddonPurchase` resource is used to represent *ownership* of an addon.
+The `Addon Purchase` resource is used to represent *ownership* of an addon.

 ### Relations
 Name | Type | Description